andyaiken/skirmish/docs/tasks.md

 ## Bugs

-* If you select a 'square' parameter, and move, the candidate squares do not move
+* If you select a 'square' parameter, and move, the origin candidate squares do not move
   * Presumably this is the same for other parameter types

 ## Priority

-* Add help / documentation to explain game rules
-  * Use information panel for this
 * Add a system for evaluating each action to ensure none is too powerful
   * Then extend this to ensure species / roles / backgrounds are equally matched
   * Also check that the different effect types are all used

 ## Future Work

-* Show area of effect when selecting a square / wall on the map
 * Add encounter map types
   * Street
   * Building interior